New Taylor Swift Song Lyrics: Pop Star Returns With ‘Look What You Made Me Do’

 — Lena Dunham (@lenadunham) August 25, 2017

 Unfortunately, many of us mishear the lyrics to some of our favorite songs.
 That is why the official song lyrics to “Look What You Made Me Do” are needed.
 Taylor is definitely taking on her haters with this first single, but which hater specifically?
-Check out the lyrics and you take a guess.
+Check out the first verse from the song’s lyrics and you take a guess.
+Check out the rest of the lyrics here.

 “[Verse 1]